 wsgi.py, do not add these lines to

-Note: It is not recommended that you use the built-in development servers of any web framework.
+Avoid using the built-in development servers of any web framework.
+Also, do not use the OpenShift Python 2.6 cartridge or older Django versions.
 This is because these development servers are often based on the WSGI server from the wsgiref module from the Python standard library.
-The WSGI server from the wsgiref module had a bug which meant it was not fully WSGI-compliant, which would cause the Python agent to report incorrect data.
+The WSGI server from the wsgiref module had a bug, which meant it was not fully WSGI-compliant, and this would cause the Python agent to report incorrect data.
 This issue with the wsgiref module is only fixed in Python 2.7.4.
-The builtin WSGI server in older versions of Django prior to Django 1.4 had a similar problem.
-It is therefore recommended you do not use the OpenShift Python 2.6 cartridge or older Django versions.
+The built-in WSGI server in older versions of Django prior to Django 1.4 had a similar problem.

-If you are using a Python web framework for which we provide automatic wrapping of the WSGI application entry point, this is all that needs to be done.
-Python web frameworks with automatic wrapping include Django, Flask and Bottle.
+If you are using a Python web framework for which New Relic provides automatic wrapping of the WSGI application entry point, this is all that needs to be done.
+Python web frameworks with automatic wrapping include Django, Flask, and Bottle.

-For others, you will need to modify the Python code file with your WSGI application entry point to wrap the WSGI application object with a New Relic WSGI application wrapper.
+For others, you must modify the Python code file with your WSGI application entry point to wrap the WSGI application object with a New Relic WSGI application wrapper.
 This will initiate the timing for the web requests received by your application.

 |Entry point||Example code|